-7 Reasons Using The Correct Pronouns Can Be Essential For People's Body Positivity
+7 Reasons Using The Correct Pronouns Is Essential

 As a gender nonconforming person, the words people use to describe me (specifically regarding my gender) hold a very strong power over how I'm going to feel on a given day.
 This is especially the case with my gender pronouns, which people tend to slip up on often, using "she/her" instead of my stated preference "they/them."
 Hearing the incorrect pronouns is uncomfortable.
 It feels as though the speaker isn't really addressing me, or like I'm being overlooked entirely.
 This usually makes me disassociate from the conversation and from my body.